OpenTermsArchive/doc/content/guidelines/choosing-selectors.en.md

 ...
 ```

-✅ A stable selector could be:
+✅ A durable selector could be:

 ```json
 "select": [